RandolphKahle/doit-notes/aws-compute-ec2-placement-group.md

 A placement group provides control over the *physical* placement of virtual machines within an availability zone.

-The value is predicated on localized placement relative to network instance and shared infrastructure (e.g. a *rack*).
+The value of using a *placement group* is based on the relative performance, reliabilty, etc. of designating the proximity of various elements of compute (CPU, RAM, network, etc.)(e.g. a *rack*).

 ## Cluster Placement Group